 Anger hurts, and anger hurts us back.
-What could possible we a worse sentiment to carry than anger?
+What could possibly be a worse sentiment to carry than anger?

 You will not be punished for your anger, you will be punished by your anger – Buddha

 Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned – Buddha

 Anger hurts, there are few arguments to the contrary in either ancient or modern philosophy.
 Buddha puts it to us that anger hurts the one carrying the anger.
 When has anger moved us to a better outcome?
 True, sometimes throwing anger can give a very temporary feeling of victory or release.
 Usually to be replaced by regret, loneliness or frustration – maybe we weren’t as angry as we should have been if only I’d… Situations where anger has played its role often bubble around in our minds long after the fact. alternating between a sense of justification and remorse.

 Surely every man will want to restrain any impulse towards anger when he realizes that it begins by inflicting harm, firstly, on himself!
 In the case of those who give full rein to anger and consider it a proof of strength, who think the opportunity for revenge belongs among the great blessings of great fortune, do you not, then, want me to point out to them that a man who is the prisoner of his own anger, so far from being powerful, cannot even be called free? – Seneca